 The Pandemic

-The Covid-19 pandemic has had serious consequences on all aspects of daily life, in all areas of the world, not excluding the UK haulage industry.
-The pandemic saw the UK and much of the world come to a complete halt, with travel being restricted, the economy shutting down, and a complete stop to all HGV driver training & testing.
+The Covid-19 pandemic has had serious consequences on all aspects of daily life.
+This includes all areas of the world, not excluding the UK haulage industry.
+The pandemic saw the UK come to a complete halt.
+Travel had been restricted, the economy shut down, and a complete stop to all HGV driver training & testing.

-All of these factors have meant that the already concerning driver shortage was made worse, with new drivers not being able to enter the industry and a lot of haulage companies ceasing to exist because of the lack of work and financial pressures.
+All of these factors mean that the already concerning driver shortage was made worse.
+New drivers were not able to enter the industry.
+A lot of haulage companies also ceased to exist because of the lack of work and financial pressures.

 Additionally, the pandemic caused a lot of European drivers to return home and stop working in the UK.